wizardlime/wizardlime/README.md

 - 👋 Hi, I’m @wizardlime
 - 👀 I’m interested in web development and ethical hacking
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning react and node.js
 - 💞️ I’m looking to collaborate on web development or ethical hacking

 <!---